CRM software for small business: choose and connect

 Free CRM solutions for small businesses

-When you're just starting out, every dollar counts.
-Many CRM providers offer free plans, which can be a useful way to get organised without an upfront investment.
-These are great for managing basic contact information and tracking early sales leads.
+Free CRM plans are available from many providers, making them a useful way to get organised without investing upfront.
+These are great for managing basic contact information and tracking early sales leads when you're just starting out.

-Keep in mind that free versions usually have limitations, such as a cap on the number of users, contacts, or advanced features.
-It's wise to choose a provider that offers a clear growth path, so you can easily upgrade to a more powerful plan as your business expands.
+Free versions usually have limitations, such as caps on users, contacts, or advanced features.
+Choose a provider that offers a clear growth path, so you can easily upgrade to a more powerful plan as your business expands.

 How to choose a CRM application

-- Meet current needs: Essential functions you'll use daily
+- Address current needs: Select essential functions you'll use daily

-- Allow growth: Capabilities you'll need within 12 months
+- Support growth: Include capabilities you'll need within 12 months

-- Stay simple: Interfaces your team can learn quickly
+- Prioritise simplicity: Pick interfaces your team can learn quickly

 Research what similar small businesses use before deciding.